-Hearing test - ASSR (auditory steady-state evoked potentials)
+Hearing test – ASSR (auditory steady state response)

 Referral: Not required

-Waiting time for the result: Result available immediately after the test.
-The printout represents the estimated hearing threshold for 4 frequencies.
+Turnaround time: Results are available immediately after the test.
+The printout provides an estimated hearing threshold for four frequencies.

 Preparation

-- During the examination, silence is required, the examinee cannot chew or swallow, and has his eyes closed to reduce visual stimuli.
+- During the examination, silence is required, the subject cannot chew or swallow, and the eyes are closed to reduce visual stimuli.

-- In young children, the examination is usually performed after feeding, while the child is asleep:
+- In young children, the examination is most often performed after feeding, while they are sleeping:

-1) In the nighttime hours or early in the morning before the examination (before the traditional hour of getting up), it is necessary to wake the child and not allow him/her to fall asleep again until arriving at the laboratory so that at the hour of examination the child is sleepy and tired.
+1) During the night or early morning hours before the examination (before the usual waking time), it is necessary to wake the child and not allow them to fall asleep again until they arrive at the examination room, so that the child is sleepy and tired at the time of the examination.

-2) The child should be lightly hungry on arrival at the examination, e.g. the child eats the last meal in the evening and then only in the morning at the laboratory before falling asleep.
+2) The child should be slightly hungry upon arrival for the examination.
+For example, the child should eat their last meal in the evening and then again in the morning in the examination room before falling asleep.

 Description of the study

-ASSR is an electrophysiological, safe and objective test.
-Steady-state auditory evoked potentials are the response of the hearing organ that is produced by stimulating the ear with an acoustic stimulus.
-The test allows assessment of the hearing threshold of both ears simultaneously.
+ASSR is a safe and objective electrophysiological test.
+Steady-state auditory evoked potentials (ASSPs) are the auditory response generated by acoustic stimulation of the ear.
+This test allows for the simultaneous assessment of the hearing thresholds of both ears.

 Contraindications